ItsAlovey/Gen/README.md

-Character Generator

-Current Version
-1.6 I changed all of my variables to snake case for better readability.
-I also added a runtime counter to track how long it takes to generate a dataset.

-Overview
+**Character Generator**

+**Version 1.7 Update**

+This update enhances character realism by incorporating age-specific height and weight ranges, as well as realistic distributions for eye color, hair color, and personality types.
+Additionally, it introduces input validation and confirmation for large dataset sizes, thereby improving usability and preparing the codebase for future expansion.

+**Overview**

-This Python script generates random character profiles with detailed attributes such as name, age, gender, location, physical features, and personality type.
-It supports bulk generation and outputs data in CSV format, suitable for further analysis or machine learning projects.
+This Python script generates random character profiles with comprehensive attributes, including name, age, gender, location, physical features, and personality types.
+It facilitates bulk generation and outputs data in CSV format, making it suitable for further analysis or machine learning endeavors.

-Features
+**Key Features**

-	•	Generates multiple characters based on user input
+* **Character Generation:** The script generates multiple characters based on user input.
-	•	Randomized attributes including names, birth dates, locations, height, weight, hair and eye color, and personality types
+* **Randomized Attributes:** It incorporates randomized attributes such as names, birth dates, locations, height, weight, hair and eye color, and personality types.
-	•	Outputs character data to a structured CSV file for easy import into data analysis tools
+* **CSV Output:** The generated character data is exported to a structured CSV file, facilitating easy import into data analysis tools.
-	•	Provides summary statistics including averages and demographics
+* **Summary Statistics:** The script provides summary statistics, including averages and demographics.
-	•	Organized with external data files for names, countries, and regions
+* **External Data Files:** The script organizes the data with external data files for names, countries, and regions.

-Getting Started
+**Getting Started**

-	1. Clone the repository
+1. Clone the repository.
-	2. Ensure data files are in the data/ folder (male_names.txt, female_names.txt, last_names.txt, countries.txt)
+2. Ensure that the data files (male_names.txt, female_names.txt, last_names.txt, countries.txt) are located within the data/ folder.
-	3. Run main.py and enter the number of characters to generate
+3. Run the main.py script and specify the desired number of characters to generate.
-	4. Generated profiles will be saved in output/output.csv
+4. Generated profiles will be saved in the output/output.csv file.

-Requirements
+**Requirements**

-	•	Python 3.x
+* Python 3.x
-	•	No external libraries needed beyond standard Python modules
+* No external libraries are required beyond standard Python modules.

-Contributing
+**Contributing**

 Contributions are welcome!
-If you’d like to improve the project:
+If you wish to enhance the project, please follow these steps:

-	•	Fork the repository
+* Fork the repository.
-	•	Create a new branch for your feature or bug fix
+* Create a new branch dedicated to your feature or bug fix.
-	•	Make your changes with clear, concise commits
+* Implement your changes with clear and concise commits.
-	•	Submit a pull request describing your changes
+* Submit a pull request describing your changes.

+**Code Documentation and Testing**

-Please ensure your code is well-documented and tested.
-For major changes, please open an issue first to discuss your plans.
+Please ensure that your code is well-documented and thoroughly tested.
+For significant changes, it is advisable to open an issue prior to discussing your plans.

-License
+**License**

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For further details, please refer to the LICENSE file.